A character drawn as having hateful views of women so that he can be proven wrong.

 The Sheriff in Robin of Sherwood has pretty strong elements of this.
 If there's a woman in his storyline, he's either dismissive, insulting, or trying to marry her for her money.
 And in those latter cases, he doesn't even pretend to care about them.

 The Ferengi and Kazon from Star Trek.
-The Ferengi decided to change their views when the financial benefits of having twice as many people (give or take a few) making money were pointed out.
+The Ferengi largely change their views when the economic benefits of having twice as many people (give or take a few) spending and making money become apparent.